gomezbl/redentities/docs/schemas.md

 # Red Entities schemas

+(Remember: best documentation in software should be found at... tests)

 A schema is a json object describing the data you need to persist.

 One json schema object can contain different entities.